vanessailana/Hangman/README.md

 # Hangman
-A Silly version of Hangman for my web enginnering course Pure Javascript was used.
+A Silly version of Hangman for my web enginnering course with pure javascript.